-We estimate that the net proceeds from the sale of shares of our Class A common stock by us in this offering will be approximately \$297.1 million, or approximately \$342.3 million if the underwriters exercise in full their option to purchase additional shares of Class A common stock, based on an assumed initial public offering price of \$28.00 per share (the midpoint of the price range set forth on the cover of this prospectus), in each case after deducting assumed underwriting discounts and estimated offering expenses payable by us.
-We intend to use \$90.0 million of the net proceeds to repay all of the then-outstanding principal amount of any loans under our revolving credit agreement, approximately \$67.1 million of the net proceeds to purchase an aggregate of 2,562,970 Class A common units from certain of our initial outside investors, approximately \$61.3 million to make a distribution of retained profits of Artisan Partners Holdings to its pre-offering partners and the balance for general corporate purposes, including working capital.
+The net proceeds from the sale of shares of our Class A common stock by us in this offering will be approximately \$306.4 million, or approximately \$352.9 million if the underwriters exercise in full their option to purchase additional shares of Class A common stock, in each case after deducting underwriting discounts and estimated offering expenses payable by us.
+We intend to use \$90.0 million of the net proceeds to repay all of the outstanding principal amount of loans under our revolving credit agreement, approximately \$76.3 million of the net proceeds to purchase an aggregate of 2,720,823 Class A common units from certain of our initial outside investors, approximately \$64.7 million to make a distribution of retained profits of Artisan Partners Holdings to its pre-offering partners and the balance for general corporate purposes, including working capital.
 Investors who purchase Class A common stock in this offering will not be entitled to a portion of the distribution of the retained profits.
 Pending the use of proceeds for general corporate purposes, we intend to invest that portion of the net proceeds in short-term money market and money-market equivalent securities.
 In connection with, but prior to the closing of, this offering, we also intend to make cash incentive compensation payments aggregating approximately \$56.8 million to certain of our portfolio managers and to make an initial distribution of \$40.0 million of Artisan Partners Holdings' retained earnings to its pre-offering partners.
 These payments will be made prior to the consummation of the offering out of cash on hand.

 Any outstanding loans under the revolving credit agreement will mature, and commitments will terminate, in August 2017.
-We currently intend to use \$90.0 million of the net proceeds of this offering to repay all of the then-outstanding loans under the revolving credit agreement.
+We intend to use \$90.0 million of the net proceeds of this offering to repay all of the outstanding loans under the revolving credit agreement.
 The proceeds of the outstanding loans under the revolving credit agreement were used, together with proceeds from our issuance of notes, to repay in August 2012 all of the outstanding principal amount of our previously existing term loan.
 Outstanding loans under the revolving credit agreement currently bear interest at a rate equal to, at our election, (i) LIBOR adjusted by a statutory reserve percentage plus an applicable margin ranging from 1.50% to 3.00%, depending on Artisan Partners Holdings' leverage ratio (as defined in the agreement) or (ii) an alternate base rate equal to the highest of Citibank, N.A.'s prime rate, the federal funds effective rate plus 0.50% and the daily one-month LIBOR adjusted by a statutory reserve percentage plus 1.00%, plus an applicable margin ranging from 0.50% to 2.00%, depending on Artisan Partners Holdings' leverage ratio (as defined in the agreement).
 Unused commitments under the revolving credit agreement bear interest at a rate that ranges from 0.175% to 0.625%, depending on Artisan Partners Holdings' leverage ratio (as defined in the agreement).